wp-plugins/kalendas/readme.txt

 2. Event popup window
 3. Kalendas' options
 4. Sidebar widget options
-5. Infogram to set public a Google Calendar and where to get the XML.
+5. Infogram to set a Google Calendar as public data and where to get the XML.

 == Changelog ==

+= 0.1.3.1 =
+* Oops, another bug with time zone.
+Bug resolved.

 = 0.1.3 =
 * Oops, another bug with time zone.
 Bug resolved.